codebyjihad/codebyjihad/README.md

 # Hey there, I'm Jihad

-I'm just a regular guy.
-Not special, but a hard worker and a fast learner who enjoys solving real problems through code.
-I like to keep things simple, readable, and meaningful.
+I'm a regular guy.
+I'm not special, but a hard worker and a fast learner like most developers.
+I'm not one of those "genius" developers, but I put my hard work and energy into every line of code I write.
+I’m experienced in React, Next.js, TypeScript, and modern backend systems, with a strong focus on clean code, performance, and scalable application development.
 ---

 ### My Current Tech Stack